cdisc-org/DataExchange-DatasetJson-API/README.md

 ### Content

-The content files like documentation and minutes are released under [CC-BY-4.0](https://creativecommons.org/licenses/by/4.0/).
+Documentation content files are released under [CC-BY-4.0](https://creativecommons.org/licenses/by/4.0/).
 This does not include trademark permissions.

 ## Re-use

-When you re-use the source, keep or copy the license information also in the source code files.
-When you re-use the source in proprietary software or distribute binaries (derived or underived), copy additionally the license text to a third-party-licenses file or similar.

 When you want to re-use and refer to the content, please do so like the following:

-> Content based on [Project XY (GitHub)](https://github.com/xy/xy) used under the [CC-BY-4.0](https://creativecommons.org/licenses/by/4.0/) license.
+> Content based on [Dataset-JSON API (GitHub)](https://github.com/cdisc-org/DataExchange-DatasetJson-API) used under the [CC-BY-4.0](https://creativecommons.org/licenses/by/4.0/) license.